The Historic Texas Theatre

 While the chain of Texas Theaters all shared the same name and certain features, each “Texas” sign was uniquely designed for each theater.
 Texas Theater signs pulsated with neon and packed in crowds throughout the state.
-Today, the Texas Theatre in Palestine is the last original “Texas” sign in working order.
+Today the Texas sign shines like a beacon in Downtown Palestine.

 Less than two months after the grand opening of the Texas, an early morning fire practically destroyed Palestine’s new theatre.
 According to the December 8, 1930 issue of the Palestine Daily Herald, the theatre was destroyed to at least 75 percent of its entirety.